MOJOxGOJO/Yay-CPH-Extension/README.md

 Command: `cph.fetchTestCases`
 - Prompts you to enter the LeetCode problem URL.
 - Fetches and stores test cases locally in the workspace.
+- **Note**: For inputs such as vectors or arrays, the first element of the scraped input represents the size of the array, followed by the elements of the array itself.
+This ensures compatibility with standard coding practices and formats.

 #### **2. Run Test Cases**
 Command: `cph.runTestCases`